SPIRITUAL GIFTS SERIES

 2.3.2 Steven the Evangelist.
 Stephen, one of the seven chosen to be in charge of the ministry of feeding the widows, being full of grace and power, performed great wonders and signs among the people (Acts 6:8, pages 1709-1710).
 With great wisdom Stephen proclaimed the Gospel of Jesus Christ to the Jews in Jerusalem and sealed his message by being stoned to death (Acts 6:8-7:60, pages 1709-1713).
 A great persecution of the church in Jerusalem arose upon the death of Stephen, causing the scattering of many believers, who preached the Gospel to many places, including Phoenicia, Cyprus and Antioch (Acts 8:1, page ; Acts 11:19, page 1722).
 A believer with the spiritual gift of evangelist may give that believer’s life as a martyr because that believer did not shrink back from sharing the Gospel of Jesus Christ to hostile crowds.

 22.214.171.124 The Ministry of Sowing.
-Jesus looked at the people of Sychar coming to Him after the woman at the well went and told that city about Jesus.
-In turn, Jesus taught His disciples that “One sows and another reaps” (John 4:37, page 1660).
+After the woman at the well sowed the seed of the Gospel of Jesus Christ in Sychar, that entire city came to see Jesus.
+As they came, Jesus looked at the people of Sychar and taught His disciples a valuable lesson about evangelism: “One sows and another reaps” (John 4:37, page 1660).
 Jesus meant that He and others had sown the Gospel of Jesus Christ in Sychar, and now some of those people were coming to meet Jesus and receive Him as Messiah and Savior.
 A believer with the Spiritual Gift of Evangelist may have the ministry of sowing the Gospel of Jesus Christ among people so that other believers may reap the fruit of that sowing later.

 126.96.36.199 The Ministry of Reaping.
 Jesus told the disciples they were reaping what they had not sown.
 Even so, the sower and the reaper would rejoice together over the harvest of souls.
 Jesus meant that His disciples would harvest the fruit sown by the woman at the well when she went into Sychar and told the people about Jesus (John 4:31-28, page 1660; see also 1 Corinthians 3:6, page 1784).
 A believer with the Spiritual Gift of Evangelist may have the ministry of reaping souls who believed because another believer has sown the Gospel of Jesus Christ earlier among those people.